learningequality/django-tutorial/en/django_start_project/README.md

 }
 ```

-To create a database for our blog, let's run the following in the console: `python manage.py migrate` (we need to be in the `djangogirls` directory that contains the `manage.py` file).
+To create a database for our blog, let's run the following in the console: `python manage.py migrate` (we need to be in the `django-tutorial` directory that contains the `manage.py` file).
 If that goes well, you should see something like this:

 {% filename %}command-line{% endfilename %}
 ```
-(myvenv) ~/djangogirls$ python manage.py migrate Operations to perform:
+(myvenv) ~/django-tutorial$ python manage.py migrate Operations to perform:
   Apply all migrations: admin, auth, contenttypes, sessions Running migrations: